 - Enter the details and validating them – You can further break this up into positive and negative blocks to include more level of modularity

 - Account creation – The final level of validation and accomplishing the task at hand

-Once you have arrived here, not only have you identified components that can be called over and over again, but you have also broken you linear program into modules.
+Once you have arrived here, not only have you identified components that can be called over and over again, but you have also broken your linear program into modules.

-So far in our series we have not dealt with functions.
-Functions are nothing but a piece of code that does a certain operations.
+So far in our series, we have not dealt with functions.
+Functions are nothing but a piece of code that does certain operations.
 It accepts input parameters from the program that calls it and returns value to it.

-As a general practice all the reusable pieces of code are grouped into a file that contains all the reusable functions.
-This file is associated as a resource to your QTP test.
+As a general practice, all the reusable pieces of code are grouped into a file that contains all the reusable functions.
+This file is associated with a resource to your QTP test.
 Typically a function library can be a file of the type: .vbs, .txt or .qfl

 Back to our example – This is how the function library file can be: